-If you believe an antenna restriction is invalid, first try to resolve it with the restricting person or entity (the association, landlord or local government).
+If you believe an antenna restriction is invalid, first try to resolve it with the restricting person, association, landlord or local government.
 If you are unable to resolve it directly, you can file a Petition for Declaratory Ruling with the FCC or a court of competent jurisdiction.

 There is no particular form used for filing a petition with the FCC.
 Your petition, at a minimum, should include:

-- copies of the exact language of the restriction; and
+- Copies of the exact language of the restriction

 You must include a “proof of service” with your petition.
 A proof of service is a statement indicating that on the same day that you filed your petition with the FCC, you provided a copy of the petition and any attachments to the person or entity trying to enforce the antenna restriction.
 The proof of service should indicate the name and address of the parties served, the date they were served, and the method of service, such as regular mail, personal delivery service or certified mail.